The Making of Cataract Oars

 After winding, the 24-foot oar blanks are transferred to an oven to cure the material.
 Then, the outer compressing layers are ground off to give the correct outer diameter.
 Two coats of a durable, toughened urethane material are applied to seal the outer surface and give the appealing, clear Cataract finish.
 Finally, the mandrel is forced out of the oar blank, the shafts are cut to length, handles are applied and holes for the oar blade buttons are drilled.
 The finished oar shaft consists of approximately 70% fiber and 30% resin.
 Random blanks are pulled and numerous quality control tests are run on them to ensure consistency.

-Heavy-duty oars are made in two models.
+Heavy-duty shafts are made in three models.
 The SGG™, in 8-11 foot lengths, meets the needs of most boaters.
-They flex and rebound like wood, efficiently transferring muscle power into each stroke.
+They flex and rebound like wood, efficiently transferring muscle power into each stroke, without wood’s maintenance.
 They are available in stock colors of blue, black, yellow, and exclusively for NRS, white.

-SGX™ oars have a higher proportion of carbon fiber and are 33% stiffer than SGGs.
-They come stock in ice blue color, in 10 and 11 foot lengths.
-The SGX is your best choice when rowing large, heavily laden boats, in extreme conditions.
+SGX™ shafts have a higher proportion of carbon fiber and are 33% stiffer than SGGs.
+We stock them in ice blue color in 10 and 11 foot lengths.
+The SGX is your best choice when rowing large, heavily laden boats in extreme conditions.

 We also stock SGG shafts with rope wrap and stopper and SGGs with rope wrap, stopper and counterbalanced handle.

 Cataract gives you a choice of four excellent blades.
 The original Cataract blade has a tough polyurethane skin around a lightweight composite foam core.
 It’s 6.25" wide and very buoyant.
 An accessory tip protector gives extra protection to the blade.